 To deal with these kinds of problems, it is a good idea to develop a plan with the other parent that will allow you to share all information that comes home with the child.
-Whoever is with the child after school will read all the papers and fax a copy to the other parent, pass along a photocopy, or send the original after reviewing it.
+Whoever is with the child after school will read all the papers and email or screenshot a copy to the other parent, pass along a photocopy, or send the original after reviewing it.
 This will make sure that both of you have all the information.
 Doing this does require you to make a commitment to keeping the other parent informed, however once you realize it is a two way street, you'll have the incentive to share information.

 Homework is trouble spot for many families.
 Consider making a rule that whichever parent is with the child that day is responsible for making sure that assignments that come home on that day are completed.
 Some non-custodial parents feel that children should not have to do homework when they are with them.